 You shouldn't need the threat of an OSHA inspection to find ways to improve safety.
 Going through the process of preparing your workplace for an OSHA inspection will help reduce accident rates, even if OSHA is not planning to inspect your workplace.

-There are many resources available help you prepare for a possible OSHA inspection.
+There are many resources available to help you prepare for a possible OSHA inspection.
 Training software, consultants and other supportive products and services are all widely available.

 “Have your records and program documentation in order,” stressed Burl Finkelstein, Kason Industries.
 “A well documented compliance /safety program is a lifesaver for both the management and its employees.”